-The AFOSI badge was designed by Captain Robert H. Ray in 1948.
-At the time, Captain Ray was newly assigned to the Headquarters entity of the fledgling organization Air Force Office of Special Investigations in Washington, D.C.
-When asked by General Joseph F. Carroll, AFOSI's founder and first director, to design a badge for the identification of AFOSI agents, Captain Ray based his ideas largely on the personal observations he had made of badges throughout his career.
+The OSI badge was designed by Captain Robert H. Ray in 1948.
+At the time, Captain Ray was newly assigned to the Headquarters entity of the fledgling organization Office of Special Investigations in Washington, D.C.
+When asked by General Joseph F. Carroll, OSI's founder and first director, to design a badge for the identification of OSI agents, Captain Ray based his ideas largely on the personal observations he had made of badges throughout his career.

 Born in Syracuse, New York, in 1913, Ray served as a Connecticut State Trooper until entering active duty with the U.S. Army in 1942, where he served as a second lieutenant in the Provost Marshall Corps.